William Speer (minister): Minister to the Chinese in California

 In January 1855, as founder and editor, Speer published the first English/Chinese newspaper, The Oriental (東涯新錄 traditional; 东涯新录 simplified), which had a circulation of 20,000 copies the first year and was the second Chinese-language newspaper in North America.
 In the inaugural issue, he made the prophetic observation that the Chinese, who were hard working with experience building large projects, would become builders of the proposed transcontinental railroad across the United States.

 After the California Supreme Court ruled in December 1854 that the Chinese had no rights to testify against whites, Speer responded in the 18 January 1855 issue, "The principles of the Magna Carta, the prerogatives of juries, the rights of judges and advocates, Republicanism and Christianity, and common humanity are all outraged by this iniquitous decision of the Supreme Court of California".

+In the 25 January 1855 issue, Speer provided an overview of the misunderstood Chinese Companies, with detailed table of the number of members in each of then five Chinese Companies.
+Two months later, he provided an English translation of the by-laws of the Yeung-Wo Company, in an attempt "to hush the groundless claims about the importation of coolies, their working the mines for the benefit of wealthy capitalists,...".

 In the 8 February 1855 issue, Speer pointed out that Chinese living in the Pearl River Delta "were better acquainted with other countries than any other portion of the Chinese. ...
 When the news of the discovery of gold ... reached them, it was natural that they, above all other Chinese, should rush to California."
-Speer's interpretation of 19th-century Chinese emigration is supported by the research of historian Yong Chen.
+Speer's insight regarding 19th-century Chinese emigration is supported by the modern research of historian Yong Chen.

-The Oriental continued publication for about two years.
-According to biographer W. C. Covert, this bilingual newsletter "did much to soften the racial antipathy that made the life for the Chinese almost intolerable."
+The Oriental ceased publication after about two years; upon its discontinuance in December 1856, Ze Too Yune (司徒源) took up the mantle and founded the Chinese Daily News in Sacramento.
+According to biographer W. C. Covert, Speer's bilingual newsletter "did much to soften the racial antipathy that made the life for the Chinese almost intolerable."
 Historian Kevin Starr stated that "As editor of The Oriental, Speer broke his health campaigning against oppression of the Chinese".

 Speer was an early advocate of fair treatment for Chinese immigrants in California.
 Historian M. L. Stahler called him the "champion of California's Chinese".
 According to historian R. Seager, Rev. Speer was "the first champion of the persecuted Chinese in America".
 Historian K. Starr saw him as "a lonely champion", who "could not offset the tale of exploitation, exclusion, disenfranchisement, and murder, which characterized the Chinese experience in California."